Mailtrain-org/mailtrain/README.md

 ## Upgrade

-  * Replace old files with new ones by running in the Mailtrain folder `git pull origin master`
+  * Replace old files with new ones by running in the Mailtrain folder `git pull origin master` if you used Git to set Mailtrain up or just download [new files](https://github.com/andris9/mailtrain/archive/master.zip) and replace old ones with these
   * Run `npm install --production` in the Mailtrain folder

 ## Using environment variables